Victoria General Hospital (Halifax, Nova Scotia): History

-The Victoria General Hospital has a rich and proud history of serving the people of Nova Scotia and beyond and of advancing the field of medicine through innovation and excellence.
+The Victoria General Hospital has a history of serving the people of Nova Scotia and beyond and of advancing the field of medicine through innovation and excellence.
 However, the hospital also faces many challenges and criticisms, such as aging infrastructure, frequent flooding, infection outbreaks, and overcrowding.
 The provincial government has announced plans to demolish and replace the hospital by 2026 as part of a major redevelopment project for the health care system.